CROCODILE-CESM/CrocoGallery/gallery/notebooks/diagnostics/standalone_CUPiD.md

 > **Note:** we actually access the example output through the CROCODILE workshop directory for simplicity: `/glade/campaign/cgd/oce/projects/CROCODILE/workshops/2025/Diagnostics/CESM_Output/`.
 > It just links back to `CESM_output_for_testing`.

-We have added a `regional_mom6` example to CUPiD that provides diagnostics for a 10-month run.
+We have added a `regional_ocean` example to CUPiD that provides diagnostics for a 10-month run.
 This run uses a 1/12° grid over the northwest Atlantic domain, and includes ocean biogeochemistry tracers from the Marine Biogeochemistry library (MARBL).
 The compset used for this run was